-Now that my fifth book has been published, I have figured out what I’m doing as I write.
+Now that an eight book has been published, I have figured out what I’m doing as I write and edit.
 None too soon!

-I am capturing the biographies and memoirs of people whose stories would likely be lost in our busy and complex world.
+Simply, I help writers capture their biographies and memoirs — stories that could likely be lost in our busy and complex world.

 - Jackie, with her traumatic brain injury from the execution-style shooting, could not write her story alone.